 Bausch Health (BHC) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from Bausch Health as it approaches its next earnings release.
+Bausch Health will be looking to display strength as it nears its next earnings release, which is expected to be May 10, 2022.
 In that report, analysts expect Bausch Health to post earnings of $1.03 per share.
 This would mark a year-over-year decline of 0.96%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.06 billion, up 1.77% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.06 billion, up 1.77% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.50 per share and revenue of $8.56 billion, which would represent changes of +0.9% and +1.44%, respectively, from the prior year.
+BHC's full-year Zacks Consensus Estimates are calling for earnings of $4.50 per share and revenue of $8.56 billion.
+These results would represent year-over-year changes of +0.9% and +1.44%, respectively.

-Investors might also notice recent changes to analyst estimates for Bausch Health.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for Bausch Health.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Bausch Health is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Bausch Health currently has a Forward P/E ratio of 4.81.
-Its industry sports an average Forward P/E of 14.33, so we one might conclude that Bausch Health is trading at a discount comparatively.
+In terms of valuation, Bausch Health is currently trading at a Forward P/E ratio of 4.22.
+This represents a discount compared to its industry's average Forward P/E of 14.19.

-Meanwhile, BHC's PEG ratio is currently 0.41.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Medical - Generic Drugs was holding an average PEG ratio of 0.7 at yesterday's closing price.
+It is also worth noting that BHC currently has a PEG ratio of 0.36.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Medical - Generic Drugs industry currently had an average PEG ratio of 0.66 as of yesterday's close.

 Just Released: Zacks' 7 Best Stocks for Today